Chanakya-dev/Lessons_Python_DSA/LOG2.md

     current.next = new_node
     new_node.prev = current
 ```
-### Insert at End with Multiple Nodes
+### 3) Insert at End with Multiple Nodes
-**3) Problem:** Write a method to insert a new node at the end when there are already multiple nodes in the doubly linked list.
+- **Problem:** Write a method to insert a new node at the end when there are already multiple nodes in the doubly linked list.
 ```python
     def insert_at_end(self, data):
     new_node = Node(data)